shadowezz/Productiv/docs/DeveloperGuide.md

 **MSS**
 1. User chooses to view a contact.
 2. User enters the command to view a contact into the command box.
-3. Productiv displays the contact in the view box.
+3. Productiv displays the contact in the right panel and displays a success message in the feedback box.

     Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.

       Use case resumes from step 3.

-**Use case: UC34 - Find contacts**
+**Use case: C04 - Find contacts**

 **Precondition(s):**
 * User is in the contact mode.
 * User has keyword(s) for Productiv to find contacts with.

+**Guarantee(s):**
+* The right panel will be cleared.

 **MSS**
 1. User chooses to find contacts.
 2. User enters the command and keyword(s) to find contacts into the command box.
-3. Productiv returns all matching contacts in the list box.
+3. Productiv returns all matching contacts in the left panel and displays a success message in the feedback box.

     Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.

       Use case resumes from step 3.

-**Use case: UC35 - List all contacts**
+**Use case: C05 - List all contacts**

 **Precondition(s):**
 * User is in the contact mode.
 * User has at least one existing contact in Productiv.

+**Guarantee(s):**
+* The right panel will be cleared.

 **MSS**
 1. User chooses to list all contacts.
 2. User enters the command to list all contacts into the command box.
-3. Productiv lists out all contacts in the list box.
+3. Productiv lists out all contacts in the left panel and displays a success message in the feedback box.

     Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.

       Use case resumes from step 3.

-**Use case: UC36 - Delete a contact**
+**Use case: C06 - Delete a contact**

 **Precondition(s):**
 * User is in the contact mode.
 * Contact to delete exists.

 **Guarantee(s):**
+* The left panel will reflect the updated contact list.
+* The right panel will be cleared.
 * The deleted contact will not have its data stored anymore in Productiv.
 * The deleted contact cannot be retrieved back.

 **MSS**
 1. User chooses to delete a contact.
 2. User enters the command to delete a contact into the command box.
-3. Productiv deletes the contact from the contact list.
+3. Productiv deletes the contact from the contact list and displays a success message in the feedback box.

     Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.

       Use case resumes from step 3.

-**Use case: UC37 - Clear all contacts**
+**Use case: C07 - Clear all contacts**

 **Precondition(s):**
 * User is in the contact mode.
 * User has at least one existing contact in Productiv.

 **Guarantee(s):**
+* The left and right panels will be cleared.
 * The cleared contacts will not have its data stored anymore in Productiv.
 * The cleared contacts cannot be retrieved back.

 **MSS**
 1. User chooses to clear all contacts.
 2. User enters the command to clear all contacts into the command box.
-3. Productiv clears all contacts from the contact list.
+3. Productiv clears all contacts from the contact list and displays a success message in the feedback box.

     Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.